Five-Minute Money Hacks to Get Your Budget Back on Track

 #7 Locate ATMs

 Junk email just tempts you to spend your hard-earned cash.
-Take 5 minutes each day for a week to unsubscribe from absolutely everything that’s not essential.
+Take a few minutes each day during one week to unsubscribe from absolutely everything that’s not essential.

-Double results: less temptation and less time spent deleting unwanted mail.
+Double results: less temptation and less time spent deleting unwanted mail in the future.

 Yes, we’ve just told you to unsubscribe from newsletters, but not from ours!
-It’s a 5-minute read and comes with the best ways to save each week.
+It’s a five-minute read and comes with the best ways to save in Spain.

 You can find the sign-up form at the top of the right hand column.
 We only need your email address and your first name, and we will never divulge your details to anyone.